Wednesday, 18 January 2017

 Muhammad Munir - (14.12.2016)

-While writing this post, I felt the name of Shahamad Khan curious.
-I have never heard such a name before and linguistically also it makes no sense.
-I know from my own experience that village people still pronounce Ahmad as Aamad.
-And we are talking about an era almost a century and half old.
-So in my opinion it is quite possible that his name was Shah Ahmad Khan (شاہ احمد خان) and not Shahamad Khan.
-So somebody at some stage wrote his name as he heard and understood and those spellings stuck on.
-But, my friend Munir contacted Raja Riaz his grandson and he said that the name was indeed Shahamad Khan (شہامد خان).
+While writing this post, I found the name of Shahamad Khan quite curious.
+I had never come across such a name before, and linguistically it made little sense to me.
+From my own experience, I know that village people still pronounce “Ahmad” as “Aamad.”
+And we are talking about an era almost a century and a half ago.
+So, in my opinion, it is quite possible that his name was actually Shah Ahmad Khan (شاہ احمد خان), and not Shahamad Khan.
+Perhaps someone, at some stage, wrote the name as they heard and understood it — and those spellings stuck.
+However, my friend Munir contacted Raja Riaz, his grandson, and he confirmed that the name was indeed Shahamad Khan (شہامد خان).

 I shall wait for your comments and will welcome any contribution on this topic.
-I still cannot find the battle and its location, where this incident happened on 12 April, 1916.
-At that time a division of British Indian army was under siege at Kut Al Amara, Iraq, which surrendered on 29 April, 1916 and all the persons were taken prisoners.
+I still cannot find the battle and its location where this incident happened on 12 April, 1916.
+At that time, a division of the British Indian Army was under siege at Kut Al Amara, Iraq, which surrendered on 29 April, 1916, and all the personnel were taken prisoner.
 But Raja Riaz told my friend Munir that his grandfather was not taken prisoner.
-So may be, he along with his unit was deployed somewhere else.
-My friend Munir not only accompanied me on my visit to Takhti, but also contacted Raja Riaz to make some enquiries on my behalf.
-Similarly my friend Omar Haroon, living in San Francisco, helped me in correcting a grammatical mistake (just one little mistake).
+So, perhaps he, along with his unit, was deployed somewhere else.

 Tariq Amir